emmz3230/Routing-Controller-Doc/docs/Using-middlewares/Creating-your-own-koa-middleware.md

 # Creating your own koa middleware

-Here is example of creating middleware for koa.js:
+Example of creating middleware for koa.js:

-1. There are two ways of creating middleware:
+1. Two ways of creating middleware:

 First, you can create a simple middleware function: